Separate names with a comma.

 Smart meters ought to be the only thing deployed by utilities anymore, and old meters should be taken out of service in a timely way.
 Even if the tariff does not change, so you're buying power at a flat rate 24x7, smart meters pay for themselves by eliminating the need for manual meter reading, and by quickly identifying and localizing outages.

 Developing a sensible time-of-use or real-time retail tariff is harder.
 A former colleague of mine, Ahmad Faruqui is doing very good research and consumer behavior studies to help inform tariff development.
-It sounds like your utility, [email protected]
+It sounds like your utility, [email protected], hasn't been reading his papers!

 This video is not as much about knowing when to use your devices, but more to wat it divulges about your private life!